amigavision/AmigaVision/cd32/ReadMe.txt

         gyroscope; picture-in-picture; web-share" allowfullscreen>
 </iframe>

-The CD32 wasn't exactly a paragon of a console with incredible games, it was cut short by Commodore's bankruptcy before it could really prove itself.
+The CD32 wasn't exactly a paragon of a console with incredible games, and was cut short by Commodore's unfortunate bankruptcy before it could really prove itself.
 However, if you are looking for a starting point, here are some games to check out:

 * **Fightin' Spirit** — Probably the best Street Fighter 2 clone on the Amiga.
 * **Disposable Hero** — Surprisingly good shoot'em-up.